slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

  - FIX: Cloud usages are now visible in the web server.
  - FIX: Consolidation and daily sending of usage emails.
  - FIX: Service catalog uses the service-offer resource.
+ - Allow to define relative and absolute path for module logo

 For application developers [Clara]:
  - FIX: CloudEntryPoint resource is now accessible.